 - Tenon and mortise fit for rail not good for large farm animals

-Wood split rail fence is affordable, functional and easy to install.
+Wood split rail fencing is affordable, functional and easy to install.
 A task easily accomplished by farmers and ranchers.

-Many homeowners also take on the challenge of installing split rail fence themselves.
+Many homeowners also take on the challenge of installing it themselves.
 It’s supposed to look rustic.
 So installations that are less than perfect do not stand out.

-With multiple lumber choices, there is a wood split rail fence to meet every need.
+With multiple lumber choices, there is a fence to meet every need.
 However, as stated above, some lumber types will have advantages over other types depending on use and the location installed.